tyagishi/SDSScrollableTextView/README.md

-merged to ScrollableTextView in SDSView.
+# moved/merged to ScrollableTextView in SDSView.

 # SDSScrollableTextView